colelin26/watgpa/readme.md

 # WAT_GPA

-An web application that calculates your GPA in 4.0 scale for your University of Waterloo transcript
+An web application that scrapes your transcript data and calculates your GPA in 4.0 scale for your University of Waterloo transcript

 ## Setup Steps